COVID-19 and your visit to Mingan Archipelago National Park Reserve

 Important information about your visit to Mingan Archipelago National Park Reserve

-Reception and interpretation services at the Mingan Archipelago National Park Reserve will gradually begin as of June 7th, 2021.
+Activities and services at the Mingan Archipelago National Park Reserve are currenty closed for the winter season and will gradually begin as of June 6th, 2022.
 However, boat operator companies may be operating before this date.
 Communicate with the different companies to know more about their services.

 Refer back to our website for the last updates.

-- Reception and Interpretation centre in Longue-Pointe-de-Mingan, including the exhibit
+- Reception and Interpretation centres in Havre-Saint-Pierre and Longue-Pointe-de-Mingan

-- Interpretive activities on Île Quarry and Île Niapiskau
+- Interpretive activities on Île aux Perroquets, Île Nue de Mingan, Île Quarry and Île Niapiskau

 - Geocaching activity